-- The Master issues a NACK on the 9th clock cycle followed by a STOP or a Repeated START condition on the 10th clock cycle. - Master generates a STOP or Repeated START condition on the 9th clock cycle.
+- The Master issues a NACK on the 9th clock cycle followed by a STOP or a Repeated START condition on the 10th clock cycle. - 2.
+Master generates a STOP or Repeated START condition on the 9th clock cycle.

-More details on write instruction are provided in the section Memory Slave Access.
+More details on write instruction are provided in Section Memory Slave Access on page 10.